repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/services.rst

 Depending on the specific RSTUF use case, it may become necessary to expose these ports externally.

 The RSTUF Worker is not a service but a workload.
-No port exposed.
+No port is exposed.

 The :ref:`guide/deployment/planning/deployment:Required Infrastructure Services` expose their ports depending upon the deployment.
 Those services are only required to